boazsegev/iodine/README.md

 [![Logo](https://github.com/boazsegev/iodine/raw/master/logo.png)](https://github.com/boazsegev/iodine)

+This branch is a rewrite in anticipation of the actual Rack specification for WebSocket and SSE connections.

+So many things changed since Iodine moved to C, but even after the major 0.5.0 rewrite, many pieces of code feel like patchwork.

+Hence, a total rewrite that centers around keeping things DRY and better organized.
+Also, this will leverage the new Connection object model to place it at center stage.

+Since I have other projects and this is a hobby thing, this will take time.

+---

 Iodine is a fast concurrent web server for real-time Ruby applications, with native support for:

 * Websockets and EventSource (SSE);